-Great Barrier Reef Weather.
+Great Barrier Reef Weather

-While you may expect the wet season to be the coolest, it is in fact the hottest.
+While you may expect the wet season to be the coolest, it is, in fact, the hottest.

-If you are not totally confused yet, lets add one more.
+If you are not confused yet, let’s add one more.
 You will also hear people refer to the four seasons.
-Australia covers different weather zones and a portion of the country, the most populated, is in a temperate zone.
+Australia covers different weather zones, and a portion of the country, the most populated, is in a temperate zone.

-The weather patterns here are similar as you will find in Europe and the United States, except they are reversed.
-The seasons in the temperate zone are:
+The seasons are similar to those in Europe and the United States, except they are reversed.

-Winter: June to August
+- Winter: June to August

-Spring: September to November
+- Spring: September to November

-Summer: December to February
+- Summer: December to February

-Autumn: March to May
+- Autumn: March to May

 Tropical Cyclones may form in the summer months over the ocean.

-There are some minor differences and they develop in different oceans but the effects are the same.
+There are some minor differences, and they develop in different oceans, but the effects are the same.

 The cyclone season generally lasts from November to April.

-The dry season has its advantages as well, the day time temperatures are more comfortable.
+The dry season has its advantages as well.
+The daytime temperatures are more comfortable.

-Whale sharks and to a lesser extend humpback whales leave the cold winter waters of the Antarctic and move up the Australian coast.
+One significant advantage is migration patterns.
+Dwarf Minke Whales, Whale sharks and humpback whales leave the cold winter waters of the Antarctic and move up the Australian coast.

 The area north of Cairns is one destination that sees whales every year.